metagov/open-web-challenge/index.md

 # How to enter a submission
 _Due: 12pm ET on June 5th_

 Post your submission to the [Governance Category](https://gov.near.org/c/gov/6/l/latest) of the NEAR Forum with tag "metagov".
 Please use [this template](https://gov.near.org/t/proposal-example-project-proposal/1578) to structure your post.
+(Note, if you are open to adding additional collaborators, please add the "looking-for-group" tag to your proposal.)

 Add a new payout proposal for 0 NEAR to the [Metagov SputnikDAO](https://www.sputnik.fund/dao/metagov.sputnikdao.near/proposals).
 The payout target should be your team's DAO.
 Include a link to your forum post.
 Judges will use the link provided to make a voting decision on your submission.
 The proposal should be for zero NEAR because the payout amount will vary depending on what you win.